- Where We Work

 - Sahel Regional

 Ghana Energy Sector Overview

-Ghana has 2,719 mega-watts (MW) of installed generation capacity to serve a population of 25 million.
-However, electric power supplies are unreliable and inadequate, and this is a paramount constraint to economic growth.
-Independent power producers (IPPs) account for 546 MW (about 20%) of generation capacity.
-An existing thermal IPP is being expanded to a ‘combined-cycle’ facility that will run on natural gas and oil, generating an additional 110 MW.
-Another IPP, CenPower/Kpone, is nearing financial close and will ultimately produce 348 MW.
-These increases in capacity will aid the Government of Ghana (GOG) achieve its target of 5,000 MW of installed generation by 2016, including 10 percent from renewable sources.
+One of Ghana’s paramount constraints to economic growth is the unreliable and inadequate supply of electric power.
+The country has 2,450 mega-watts (MW) of installed generation capacity, including 546 MW of generation from independent power producers (IPPs).
+But actual availability hardly exceeds 2000 MW.
+This serves a population of 25 million that is growing at 2.1% per year.
+An existing thermal power plant is being re-fitted as a ‘combined-cycle’ facility that will run on natural gas and oil, generating an additional 110 MW.
+Another IPP, CenPower/Kpone, reached financial close in November 2014, and ultimately will produce 348 MW.
+These increases in capacity aid the Government of Ghana (GOG) to partly achieve its target of 5,000 MW of installed generation by 2016, including 10% from renewable sources.

-Reforms across the power sector will be necessary for Ghana to continue obtaining private-sector investment.
-As such, Power Africa and other partners are focused on the following priorities: (1) building a transparent framework for the development and management of natural gas resources; (2) initiating a least-cost, transparent process of competitive bidding for power generation; (3) effective allocating and pricing of legacy hydropower; (4) leveraging integrated resource and resiliency planning processes among the generation, transmission, and distribution sectors; (5) transition to a wholesale electricity market; (6) improved energy efficiency and demand-side management; and (7) providing support for the expansion of renewable energy sources.
-Power Africa is undertaking a pressing, near-term action plan to improve the creditworthiness of the Electricity Company of Ghana and of the Northern Electric Distribution Company, the nation’s off-takers and distributors of electric power.
+Reforms across the power sector will be necessary for Ghana to scale-up private-sector investment.
+Thus, Power Africa and other partners focus on the following priorities: (1) building a transparent framework for the development and management of Ghana’s substantial natural gas resources; (2) initiating a least-cost, transparent approach to generation expansion including competitive bidding; (3) effective allocation and pricing of legacy hydropower; (4) integrated resource and resiliency planning among the generation, transmission, and distribution sectors; (5); improved energy efficiency and demand-side management; and (6) expansion of renewable energy sources.

 Power Africa Support